How to get the best music for DJs in 2025

 Buying Music

-This section is dedicated to that one golden album that has tracks so good yet not available online (we love you, and we appreciate you!).
-Ripping a CD and vinyl is a good alternative, which you can easily do if you have all your necessary equipment.
+This section is dedicated to that one golden album with tracks so exceptional yet elusive in the digital world (we love you, and we appreciate you!).
+Ripping CDs and vinyl can be a fantastic alternative, especially if you have the right equipment on hand.

 Thank you!
 Your submission has been received!